-Abnormal tooth color is any color other than the white to yellowish-white of normal teeth.
+Abnormal tooth color is any color other than white to yellowish-white.

-Many different things can cause tooth discoloration.
-The change in color may affect the entire tooth, or just appear as spots or lines in the tooth enamel.
+Many things can cause tooth discoloration.
+The change in color may affect the entire tooth, or appear as spots or lines in the tooth enamel.

-Your genes influence your tooth color.
+Your genes affect your tooth color.
 Other things that can affect tooth color include:

-Inherited diseases may affect the thickness of enamel or the calcium or protein content of the enamel, which can cause color changes.
+Inherited diseases may affect the thickness of enamel or the calcium or protein content of the enamel.
+This can cause color changes.
 Metabolic diseases may cause changes in tooth color and shape.

-Drugs and medications either taken by the mother while pregnant or by the child during the time of tooth development can cause changes in both the color and hardness of the enamel.
+Drugs and medicines either taken by the mother during pregnancy or by the child during the time of tooth development can cause changes in the color and hardness of the enamel.

-Good oral hygiene will help if the teeth are stained from a food or fluid, or if the abnormal color is the result of poor hygiene.
+Good oral hygiene will help if the teeth are stained from a food or fluid, or discolored due to poor cleaning.

-It is appropriate to consult your dentist for abnormally colored teeth.
-However, if the color seems to be related to a medical condition, your regular health care provider should also be consulted.
+Talk to your dentist about abnormal tooth color.
+However, if the color seems to be related to a medical condition, you should talk to your regular health care provider as well.

 Call your health care provider if:

 The dentist will examine the teeth and ask questions about the symptoms.
-Questions may include:
+Questions may involve:

 Discolored teeth; Tooth discoloration; Tooth pigmentation